eolver/deploy-terraform-in-azure/README.md

 #### Terraform destroy

-If you are only creating for test purposes you can run the destroy command to delete all terraform deployed infrastructure you have created.
+If you are only creating for test purposes you can run the destroy command to delete all terraform infrastructure you have created.